xdmushui/partner-center-sdk/develop/update-autorenew-for-an-azure-marketplace-subscription.md

 ---
-title: Update autorenew for commercial marketplace and software subscriptions
+title: Update autorenew for commercial marketplace or software subscriptions
 description: Update the autorenew property for a Subscription resource that matches the customer and subscription ID.

 ms.date: 02/23/2021